2020 Entry Guidelines

-Suggested Design Categories: Scenic, Costume, Lighting, Make-up, Hair, Sound, Special Effects, Technical and Graphic
+Suggested Design Categories: Scenic, Costume, Lighting, Make-up, Hair, Sound, Special Effects, Technical, Graphic

 1. Entry fee is $10 for each design.

-2. Entry must be from a realized production of TANYS Member Company.
+2. Entry must be from a realized production of a TANYS Organizational Member company.

 • The production does not need to have been adjudicated.

 • The production must have been mounted between November 1 following the previous Festival and October 31 of the current year to be eligible.

-3. A design may be entered by the Member Company or by the Individual Member Designer.
+3. A design may be entered by the Organizational Member company or by the Individual Member designer.

 • Either the designer OR the presenting company MUST be a member of TANYS.

 • No special preference will be given to members.

-4. Entry must be made by completing the Entry Form and submitting it no later than one week prior to the start of Festival.
+4. Entry must be made by completing the Entry Form and submitting it with the design statement and virtual entry no later than November 13, 2020.

 • Only one entry per form; use additional forms for multiple entries.